Managing clusters

 Adding labels to a member cluster

+You can add labels to a MemberCluster resource in the same as with any other Kubernetes resource.
 These labels can then be used for targeting specific clusters in resource placement.
-To add a label,
+To add a label, run the command below on the hub cluster:

-export MEMBER_CLUSTER=YOUR-MEMBER-CLUSTER
+export MEMBER_CLUSTER_NAME=YOUR-MEMBER-CLUSTER

 export LABEL_KEY=YOUR-LABEL-KEY